Stuart Lloyd

 The Lightning Ridge Book, 1967, cover art by Bonnie Watt.

 The Lightning Ridge Book was published in 1967, with two further reprints.
 The first two print runs saw some 6,000 copies distributed.
 The final print run was in 1979.
-The Lightning Ridge Book covers and extensive range of Lighting Ridge-related subjects.
-The topics covered are listed here.
+Many of the earlier prints can be distinguished by an unfortunate deterioration of the cover lamination, the later 1979 print has a matte printed cover that has proven more sturdy.

 Stuart Lloyd passed away on 23 December 1967 at the age of 65 at Mumbil (near Dubbo), only four weeks after the initial print run of The Lightning Ridge Book.
 His widow, Joan, took care of the second and third reprints, ensuring Lloyd’s legacy would continue.